aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to MHTML in Android via Java or Online App" h2="Export PPSX file to MHTML in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPSX file format is a presentation format used by Microsoft PowerPoint.
+It is a proprietary format that is not supported by many applications.
+Therefore, it is often necessary to convert PPSX files to other formats such as MHTML.
+MHTML is a web page format that is supported by many applications and can be easily shared and viewed on the web.

+<h2>How Aspose.Total Helps for PPSX to MHTML Conversion</h2>

-You can easily convert PPSX file to MHTML in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to MHTML.
+Aspose.Total for Android via Java is a powerful suite of tools that can help you easily convert PPSX files to MHTML.
+It is a two-step process that involves exporting the PPSX file to HTML using Aspose.Slides for Android via Java, and then converting the HTML to MHTML using Aspose.Cells for Android via Java.
+This process is simple and straightforward, and can be completed quickly and easily.
+Aspose.Total for Android via Java is a great tool for quickly and easily converting PPSX files to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}